 What will the format for the year be?

 - Every Monday I post a photo on Instagram showing that month’s overall theme, that week’s focus cutting style and an example of a focus cut houses block.
 Along with the photo, I post written instructions explaining that month’s overall theme and further details about that week’s focus cutting style.
 Sometimes, there are specifics for that week’s focus cutting style so it is important to read all of the post because you have to have met each week’s prompt to be able to enter the competition at the end of the month!

 - I try to keep to a regular format so that people can know roughly what to expect.
 I don’t want it to be hard nor do I want to add unexpected surprises as the aim is for the sewalong to be an accessible, consistent, fun and creative activity!
 So, whilst there will be some variations (such as freestyle weeks), you can roughly expect each month to include the following: identifiable motif, mystery sections and pattern matching.

 - So, let’s look at layout options for piecing your blocks on a weekly/monthly basis (scroll down to see the photos too)!
 I explore the possible layouts more in my video on YouTube.
-We will be focussing only on fussy cutting the houses so it is completely up to you whether to make 4 houses per week which, when sewn together, makes a cross block.
+We will be focussing only on focus cutting the houses so it is completely up to you whether to make 4 houses per week which, when sewn together, makes a cross block.

 You could add squares to the outer 4 edges of your block…

 When you join these blocks together, those squares let your focus cut houses pop!
 You measure the size square that you need by measuring the 3 flat-bottomed edges of your house.

 You could also join half square triangles into the outer 4 corners which creates an octagon block!

 You can then join these octagon blocks together in the ‘snowball’ patchwork style with squares in between your blocks.